app-sre/aus-cli/README.md

 Apply blocked versions to organization 2Q0awarcxlarxaWwrFFpbLITiGu
 ```

-Together with the `--replace-versions` option, applying from a file makes sure that the desired state defined in the file is going to be the exact state on the organization.
+Together with the `--replace` option, applying from a file makes sure that the desired state defined in the file is going to be the exact state on the organization.

 ## Manage sector dependencies